 He grabbed Beth’s ass the first day of the powerhouse job.
 Without blinking she raked her boot down his shin and smashed her forearm into his face when he bent over in pain; she hadn’t made it to site supervisor by being timid.
 Dolan flopped to the ground with blood streaming from his nose.
 She woke him up by dumping a five-gallon water cooler on him.

 “Get this piece of shit off my job,” she growled before walking away.
 Four guys grabbed his arms and legs and tossed him in the back of his truck.
 I know he’d been crowing long and loud how he had seniority over Beth, and should be a supervisor instead of her; he now faced a constructive dismissal hearing.

-Beth got a not-so-stern talking to from our boss, and a bouquet of flowers from the rest of people on her crew.
-Anyone in our district would have done anything Beth asked even before that -- because earned her position by working hard on site and in school, and she asks.
+Beth got a not-so-stern talking to from our boss, and a bouquet of flowers from the rest of the people on her crew.
+Anyone in our district would have done anything Beth asked even before that -- because she earned her position by working hard, and she asks.
 She also takes every opportunity to praise people’s work, though she won’t shy away from telling them when they messed up.
 She does it in a nice way, like a coach trying to teach and not as someone trying to embarrass them.
 People eat it up and treat her like their favorite kid sister.
 Doesn’t work for everyone, but it does for her.

 “You okay, boss?”

 “Yeah, old football injury...”
 I blinked a few times and brushed tears from my left eye.
 I shook my head to clear it, but the pain remained.
 “I’ll see you later this week, Beth.
 I’ll be at the office if there’s a problem.”